 Patient care is provided by the UF Physicians Group Practice, a close collaboration with UF Health, the Malcolm Randall Veterans Affairs Medical Center, and several community health-care sites and other affiliated hospitals in Florida.
 Patient care occurs at two principal locations - Gainesville and Jacksonville - and at nearly 50 clinical practices.
 Clinical strengths are in cancer, neurosciences, aging, gene therapy, psychiatry and addiction medicine, transplantation and children's services.
-UF faculty members account for approximately 700,000 physician visits and 48,000 discharges annually.
-The UF Health Shands Cancer

-Hospital, a 192- bed hospital designed to meet the area's growing need for cancer services, opened its doors to patients in November 2009.
+UF faculty members account for approximately 1.64 million physician outpatient visits and 92,046 inpatient visits annually.
+The UF Health Shands Cancer Hospital, a 192-bed hospital designed to meet the area's growing need for cancer services, opened its doors to patients in November 2009.
 It also houses the Critical Care Center for Emergency and Trauma services.
 The Florida Recovery Center is available for those who seek recovery from addiction and eating disorders.
 In January 2018, two new towers were completed: the UF Health Heart and Vascular Hospital and the UF Health Neuromedicine Hospital.